 While the chocolate is starting to warm, prepare your pan.
 You’ll need a 7×7 or 8×8 pan.
 Spray the pan with cooking spray.
 Then cut two pieces of waxed paper or parchment paper about 14 inches long.
 Lay one down across the bottom of the pan.
 Turn the pan 90 degrees, then lay the other sheet down so it’s perpendicular to the first sheet.
 You’ll have extra paper sticking up over the edge of the pan on all four sides.
 This extra paper will make convenient handles for taking the fudge out of the pan when it’s cool.

 Once you’re done preparing the pan, you can start stirring the chocolate mixture occasionally.
 Use a rubber spatula, so you can scrape down the sides.

 Once everything is melted and blended together, stir in the nuts, if you’re using them.
 Then pour the mixture into the prepared pan.
 Smooth the top with your rubber spatula.

 At this point, it’s quite hot.
 Put the pan on a rack and let it cool for a while, then cover it loosely and put it in the refrigerator.

 When it’s completely cool, lift the block of fudge out of the pan and cut it into squares.

 If you want to make white chocolate fudge, substitute one pound of really good white chocolate for the chocolate chips, and leave out the coconut oil.
 (Make sure it’s real white chocolate, though, and not white candy coating stuff.
 Real white chocolate makes a heavenly white fudge.)

-If you can’t decide whether to make regular chocolate fudge or white chocolate fudge, make one now, and make the other one to share at church on on Cheesefare.
+If you can’t decide whether to make regular chocolate fudge or white chocolate fudge, make one now, and make the other one to take to church for the next pot luck.